MillenniumMachines/Milo-v1.5/docs/assembly_manual/chapters/z_axis_assembly.md

 ## Install spindle holder

-It has come time to install your spindle mount however do not install your spindle at this point
+It has come time to install your spindle mount - but do not install your spindle at this point.

 ![](../resources/z_axis_assembly/y_axis_step_80.png)